Ombi-app/Ombi.Docs/docs/settings/arr-settings.md

+# All the Arrs

-Under Settings -> Movies / TV / Music, you'll find the configuration sections for each of the following:<br>
+Under Settings -> Movies / TV / Music, you'll find the configuration sections for each of the following:

 * Sonarr
 * Radarr
 * Lidarr